-Endometriosis (en-doe-me-tree-O-sis) is an often painful disorder in which tissue that normally lines the inside of your uterus — the endometrium — grows outside your uterus.
+Endometriosis (en-doe-me-tree-O-sis) is an often painful disorder in which tissue similar to the tissue that normally lines the inside of your uterus — the endometrium — grows outside your uterus.
 Endometriosis most commonly involves your ovaries, fallopian tubes and the tissue lining your pelvis.
 Rarely, endometrial tissue may spread beyond pelvic organs.

 Endometriosis can cause pain — sometimes severe — especially during menstrual periods.
 Fertility problems also may develop.
 Fortunately, effective treatments are available.